-Galleries & Institutes
+Galleries and Institutes

-- Design Research Center (DRC)
+- Design Research Collaborative

-- Texas Fashion Collection (TFC)
+- Texas Fashion Collection

 The University of North Texas College of Visual Arts and Design galleries support the educational mission of the university, enrich the aesthetic environment of the community and serve as a cultural resource for the public at large.
 Through their focus on curatorial projects involving vanguard contemporary art, the galleries challenge and promote the current discourse surrounding living artists and their works.